DIY Sharpening System For Knives

 Step 4: Make Wooden Knobs

-To make the star knobs I used a Star Knob Jig I built some time ago.
-Check out the post here for more information on how to build a star knob jig – How to make Star Knobs with a Kob Jig
+To make the star knobs I used a DIY Star Knob Jig I built some time ago.
+Check out the post here for more information on how to build one – How to make Star Knobs with a Kob Jig

 To make a knob cut out a circle with a saw hole.
 Place it on the knob jig and drill out a star knob.